google/json_serializable.dart/json_serializable/doc/doc.md

 `build.yaml` config key: `nullable`

-When `true` (the default), `null` values are handled gracefully when serializing to JSON and when deserializing `null` and nonexistent values from a JSON map.
+When `true` (the default), `null` fields are handled gracefully when encoding to JSON and when decoding `null` and nonexistent values from JSON.

 Setting to `false` eliminates `null` verification in the generated code, which reduces the code size.
 Errors may be thrown at runtime if `null`